link1900/agra-ranker/README.md

 ### Ranking API
 - List rankings api
+- calculate rankings based on a ranking system
+- update rankings when race is changed
+- update rankings when ranking system (or its sub entities is changed) is changed
 - update when greyhound is deleted
 - update when race is deleted
 - update when rule set is deleted